KohlhardtC/treespotte/README.md

 - Sometimes you just need to shut down rviz2 and all other ros nodes to get things working properly.
 - You need something to give you the map->odom transformation.
 For Treespotte 3 that thing is
 - You need something to give you the odom->base_link transformation.
 For Treespotte 3 that thing is the RealSense wrapper but it's actually transforming to `_pose_frame` so you need to add in a static transform from `_pose_frame` to `base_link`.
+- When building a URDF for your robot, positive X is the front of your robot as per [rep 103](https://www.ros.org/reps/rep-0103.html).
+In RVIZ2 this shows up as a red bar.
+If your robot seems to be driving the wrong direction, there is a good chance this is the cause.
+Ask me how I know! ;)
+- Units are meters, kg, seconds as per [rep 103](https://www.ros.org/reps/rep-0103.html) but sometimes nanoseconds are used

 # Launch Instructions